kk7ds/chirp/tests/Python3_Driver_Testing.md

 To update this document, add/edit entries in `tests/py3_driver_testers.txt` and then run `tox -e makesupported`.
 Commit the result (including the changes to this `.md` file) and submit a PR.

+The "Byte Clean" flag refers to whether or not the radio has set the `NEEDS_COMPAT_SERIAL = False` flag on the radio class, and thus uses `MemoryMapBytes` exclusively internally.
+Whenever possible, all radios that are fixed for py3 should do so with this flag set to False and with the byte-native memory map.